-E-way bill provisions have come into effect from 1st April 2018 for inter-state transactions and in a staggered manner will be rolled out for intra-state transactions by 1st June 2018.
+E-way bill provisions have come into effect from 1st April 2018 for inter-state transactions and in a staggered manner rolled out for intra-state transactions by 1st June 2018.
+In this article, we will discuss E-way Bill for unregistered persons.

-The erstwhile physical Way Bills have now become Electronic-Way Bills.
+The erstwhile physical Way Bills have now become E-way Bills (Electronic-Way Bills).
 It is indeed a step towards Digital India and a transparent tomorrow.

-As a quick recap, the E-way bill rules requires that for all movement of goods meeting the specified criteria, a unique number is to be obtained from the Government’s system and this unique number, referred to as E-way Bill Number needs to be carried along with the consignment.
+As a quick recap, the E-way bill mandate requires that for all movement of goods meeting the specified criteria, a unique number is to be obtained from the Government’s system and this unique number, referred to as E-way Bill Number needs to be carried along with the consignment.
 In most of the cases, the movement of goods can be commenced only after generation of an E-way Bill Number.
-Read our article ‘6 Things You Need to Know about e-Way Bill‘ to know more about E-way bill.
+Read our article to know more about E-way bill under GST.

 Typically, the person initiating the movement of goods is responsible for generating the E-way Bill Number.
 However, the transporters are also allowed to generate and manage the E-way Bill Numbers on behalf of the supplying or receiving parties.